Cobord/abcdeez/alphabet-terminal-prototype/TEST_STRATEGY.md

-# TEST_STRATEGY.md

-## Comprehensive Testing Strategy for Graph Learning Core Library
+# Test Strategy for Graph-Coded Mental Model Training System

-### Executive Summary
+## Executive Summary

-This document outlines a comprehensive testing strategy for the alphabet-terminal-prototype graph learning system.
-The strategy covers unit testing, integration testing, performance testing, statistical validation, and experimental validation to ensure the system meets all requirements specified in PAPER.md and achieves high scientific rigor.
+This document provides a comprehensive testing strategy for the alphabet-terminal-prototype implementation, with particular focus on validating the Expected Information Gain (EIG) implementation, mathematical correctness, and compliance with PAPER.md specifications.

 ## 1. Test Categories